School of Criminal Justice

 RECENT AND FORTHCOMING CONFERENCE PRESENTATIONS

 C. A. Kierkus and C. M. Hilinski, “A Content Analysis of “Sexting” Incidents Depicted in the Popular Media.”
-Accepted for presentation at the American Society of Criminology Annual Meeting, 2010.
+American Society of Criminology Annual Meeting, 2010.

 C. Kierkus.
 “Kierkus: Carrying firearms openly is right of Michigan citizens.”
 Guest Column in the Times Herald.
 June 22, 2010.